-For U.S. federal income tax purposes, the Company estimates its distributions for the 2021 calendar year will be composed primarily of ordinary income.
-The character of such distributions will be appropriately reported to the Internal Revenue Service and stockholders for the 2020 calendar year.
+For income tax purposes, the Company estimated its distributions for the 2022 calendar year will be composed primarily of ordinary income.
+The character of such distributions was appropriately reported to the Internal Revenue Service and stockholders for the 2021 calendar year.
 To the extent the Company's taxable earnings for a fiscal and taxable year fall below the amount of distributions paid for the fiscal and taxable year, a portion of the total amount of the Company's distributions for the fiscal and taxable year is deemed a return of capital for U.S. federal income tax purposes to the Company's stockholders.
-For the year ended September 30, 2021, no portion of the distributions was deemed a return of capital for tax purposes.
+For the year ended September 30, 2022, no portion of the distributions was deemed a return of capital for tax purposes.

-The following table reflects the distributions per share that the Company has paid, including shares issued under the DRIP, on its common stock during the years ended September 30, 2021, 2020 and 2019:
+The following table reflects the distributions per share that the Company has paid, including shares issued under the DRIP, on its common stock during the years ended September 30, 2022, 2021 and 2020: